MASTG-TECH-0063: Setting up an Interception Proxy

 Using Burp via USB on a Jailbroken Device¶

-In Accessing the Device Shell you can learn how to use iProxy to use SSH via USB.
-When doing dynamic analysis, it's interesting to use the SSH connection to route our traffic to Burp that is running on our computer.
+In Accessing the Device Shell, you can learn how to use iproxy to use SSH via USB.
+When performing dynamic analysis, it's helpful to use an SSH tunnel to route our traffic through Burp, which is running on our computer.
 Let's get started:

-First we need to use iproxy to make SSH from iOS available on localhost.
+First, we need to use iproxy to enable SSH from iOS to connect to localhost.

 $ iproxy 2222 22